 What can cause burnout?

-Here are a few of the things at work that can cause burnout:
+Here are a few of the things at work in the nonprofit world that can cause burnout:

 - Little or no control over our schedules

 - Lack of recognition or rewards for what we do